SarahBorgelt/myPersonalFinance/README.md

 - Estimate credit scores

 ## How to Use
-Open `index.html` in your browser to start using the tools.
+[Click here](https://sarahborgelt.github.io/myPersonalFinance/index.html) to start using the tools.

 ## Tech Stack
 - HTML